 My backpacking adventure took me to Spain, France (& Monaco), Italy, Austria, Czech Republic, Germany, Netherlands, Belgium, and United Kingdom.

 During my trip, temps literally deviated 50 degrees, which made packing a bit interesting.
 Rome was the hottest, surpassing 100, while showers in Salzburg and Maastricht brought us down to the cool, crisp 50s.

 - 1 versatile jacket

 - Something with a hood in case of rain!
-I like my Colombia lightweight jacket.
+I like my Columbia lightweight jacket.

 - 2 pairs long pants

 - Skip bulky jeans!
 I brought one pair of leggings and a pair of lightweight black pants.

 - 2 shorts

 - I also bought 2 tees while I was abroad, at H&M.